Don’t spend your one free hour searching for men’s prom outfits. Just use our guide and find prom suit ideas and looks

 Make the Look Yours

 Choosing the right suit is big, but the tie, shoes, and sunglasses you pair with that suit or tux are important, too.
 That’s how you truly own your look and make it personal, and choosing the right accessories is the easiest, best way to stand out.

 We make it easy to personalize men’s prom outfits.
 In fact, we make the whole process of renting (or buying) prom suits simple.
 If you like the classic approach, we have over 300 showrooms across the country where we’ll help you find your sizes (and style).

 If you want a modern experience (that is, if you want to do it all from your phone), we’ve got you, too.
-Either way, we’ll deliver your prom outfit two weeks before the big night with everything you need.
+Either way, we’ll deliver your prom outfit 10 days before the big night with everything you need.
 Ready to get started?
 Answer a few questions to find your sizes online right now.